 Sol Duc Hot Springs Resort Campground Overview

-Campers will also have access to The Springs Restaurant.
 The Springs Restaurant is currently only serving take out.
-Ordering hours are 7:30 AM - 10:00 AM for breakfast, 11:00 AM - 2:00 PM for lunch and 5:00 PM - 7:30 PM for dinner.
+Ordering hours are 7:30 AM - 10:00 AM for breakfast and 12:00 PM - 8:00 PM for lunch and dinner.

 Located along the Sol Duc River, Sol Duc Hot Springs Resort Campground is on the "edge of the backcountry in the heart of the Olympic National Park" with hot spring pools and access to many hiking trails.
 In the late 1800s, settlers found the hot springs and called them "Sol Duc" a mispronunciation of the Quileute word for sparkling waters.
 The first hotel was built at Sol Duc in 1912 but burned down in 1916.
 The resort was rebuilt on a more modest scale in the 1920s, and completely rebuilt in the 1980s, which reflects how the resort looks today.